FPCITS/TeamProfileGenerator/README.md

  Step 1: Copy repository from GitHub onto your device <br>
  Step 2: Launch your terminal. <br>
+ Step 3: Run npm install for the following dependencies in your CLI or terminal:<br>
+- Inquirer<br>
+- fs<br>
+- Util <br><br>
- Step 3: Navigate to the directory containing your .js file. <br>
+ Step 4: Navigate to the downloaded repository via your terminal Step 5: Run node index
- Step 4: Run your file using the "node index.js" command.

 ## Questions